facile-it/facile-it.github.io/content/blog/eng/common-problems-faced-by-php-developers-in-consuming-an-ampq-message.md

 # Conclusions

-Of course the external RabbitMQ consumer is a good compromise because we can avoid common PHP problems and use a fully separated consumer.
+Of course, the external RabbitMQ consumer is a good compromise because we can avoid common PHP problems and use a fully separated consumer.
 By the way, this solution also have a contraindication: you have to pay the command bootstrap time for each message.

-If you run a simple application, this is not a big issue, the command calls a simple script and simply execute it but, if you use a framework, this could be a problem and slow down the application or use a bit more resources while a single command is executed.
+If you run a simple application, this is not a big issue, the command calls a simple script and simply execute it but, if you use a framework, this could be a problem and slow down the application or use a bit more resources when the single command is executed each time.

-As you can see, there isn't a perfect solution for this problem or anyway I didn't found it yet: you can just marginalize it.
+As you can see, there isn't a perfect solution for this problem or anyway I didn't found it yet.

 # References